A Beginner’s Step-By-Step Guide to a (Nearly) Free Disney Vacation!

 In order to cover your Disney tickets with Venture Miles, you will purchase the tickets with your Capital One Venture card and then reimburse your travel expense with miles.
 175k Venture miles will cover $1,750.

 IMPORTANT: Tickets purchased from Disney’s website do NOT code as travel and they NEED TO CODE AS TRAVEL in order to use your Venture Miles.
-However, you can purchase Disney tickets through a trusted third party website like Undercover Tourist or Getaway Today that DO code as travel.
+However, you can purchase Disney tickets through a trusted third party website like Undercover Tourist that DO code as travel.
 An added bonus to this is that these tickets are often slightly cheaper than purchasing through Disney!

 Alternative Method: Check out this blog post for more ways to save of Disney tickets!